How to Stay Safe Inside During a Thunderstorm

 There are three main ways lightning can enter a home: through a direct strike, through the electrical wiring, or through the water pipes.
 No matter how it enters, once lightning breaches your structure it can travel through your appliances and plumbing.

-Here are some tips for staying safe inside your home during a thunderstorm from your Havertown electrician:
+Here are some tips for staying safe inside your home during a thunderstorm from our experienced electricians:

 - Stay away from the windows – Windows provide a direct path for lightning to travel.
 Keep windows closed and stay in interior rooms away from windows.